leuname592/leuname592/README.md

 <br>

-- Electrical Engineer (Universidad de Costa Rica)
+- Electrical Engineer (Universidad de Costa Rica).
-- Currently learning about ML and AI
+- Currently learning about ML and AI.
+- English professional proficiency.
+- Mainly working on Algorithms, Data Structures, Math, Probability and statistics.
-- I’m currently open for a new job opportunity, this is [my linkedin](https://www.linkedin.com/in/leuname592/)
+- I’m currently open for a new job opportunity, this is [my linkedin](https://www.linkedin.com/in/leuname592/).

 <br><br>